 Accounts payable and accrual accounting

-The best example of accounts payable outside of accrual accounting systems is any modern household.
+The best example of AP outside of accrual accounting systems is any modern household.
 Basic costs like rent (or property taxes) and utilities like water and energy must be paid for.
 Whatever the total amount owed for the utilities a household enjoyed last month is the accounts payable for the household.
-In these cash-based systems, not reconciling the accounts payable for the last billing period will result in those utilities being shut off or in eviction.
+In these cash-based systems, not reconciling your AP for the last billing period will result in those utilities being shut off or in eviction.
 In accrual accounting, as used by some small and many medium and large businesses, the company making the purchases and the supplier will have a different arrangement and a different schedule for billing.

 The accounts payable essentials